cbeck88/conf-rs/MOTIVATION.md

  `--friend-service-client-config=http://foo.service?max_retries=5&min_backoff=20`"

 This has some merit as a quick fix in this particular case, and will probably work well until you get to the point where this config gets large / complicated.
 For instance, you need to associate an RSA key and do mTLS.
 Even if you feel you can tolerate these URLs becoming very long, you may have further deployment constraints.
-Suppose you are deploying in kubernetes.
-This RSA key may be a secret, and the way kubernetes manages secrets is exclusively by setting environment variables.
+This RSA key may be a secret, and your infrastructure may be designed to pass secrets in environment variables.
 If your idea is to stuff the RSA key into the URL, and the RSA key is secret, then the whole URL is going to become a secret.
 But that may be very inconvenient.
-The `max_retries` and `min_backoff` are things you'd like to be able to review and change easily, and it may become a lot harder if they are a secret, and there's no reason that they should be a secret.
+The `max_retries` and `min_backoff` are things you'd like to be able to review and change easily, and it may become a lot harder if they are a secret, and they aren't sensitive.

 The other common workaround I've seen is, when you get to the point of needing multiple copies of `X` in your config structure, but `clap(flatten)` isn't going to let you do that, you represent it all as JSON instead.
 You collapse all the `X` parameters into one parameter, and set a `clap(value_parser)` that uses `serde_json` to parse it.